gather-data/gather-public/content/docs/faq.md

 **Does Gather replace my helpdesk?**

-No. Keep your favorite helpdesk to talk to communicate with your customers.
+No. Keep your favorite helpdesk to communicate with your customers.
 Gather is the link between your external communications and your internal processes.
-Helping you
+We help streamline those processes by aggregating data into a single view and automating your repetitive workflows.

 **Does Gather integrate with other applications?**